IBM-Cloud/Scalable-web-app-node/terraform/README.md

 ## Steps

 Follow these two easy steps to create an IBM Cloud Schematics workspace and apply a Terraform execution plan.
-When you apply the plan, a Kubernetes cluster is created, and a Node.js Express application is deployed to it by using an IBM Cloud DevOps toolchain.
+When you apply the plan, a Kubernetes or OpenShift cluster is created, and a Node.js Express application is deployed to it by using an IBM Cloud DevOps toolchain.

 ### Step 1: Create an IBM Cloud Schematics workspace